This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Expedia (NASDAQ:EXPE)

-Below are key drivers of Expedia's value that present opportunities for upside or downside to the current Trefis price estimate for Expedia:
+Below are the key drivers of Expedia's value that present opportunities for upside or downside to the current Trefis price estimate:

-- Expedia's Market Share of Occupied Hotel Rooms: We currently forecast Expedia's share of the occupied hotel rooms globally to increase from 2.3% in 2012 to 2.8% by 2020.
-There could be a 12% downside to the Trefis price estimate if Expedia's share remained flat over our forecast horizon instead.
+- Expedia's Market Share of Occupied Hotel Rooms: We currently forecast Expedia's share of the occupied hotel rooms globally to increase from 6% in 2015 to over 10% by the end of our forecast period.
+There can be almost 50% downside to the Trefis price estimate if Expedia's market share in hotel bookings remained flat over our forecast horizon.

-- EBITDA Margin on Hotel Bookings: We currently forecast EBITDA Margin from Hotel Bookings to remain close to 17.4% throughout our forecast period.
-There would be a 25% upside to the Trefis price estimate if the margins were to increase to the historical levels of 23% over our forecast period.
+- EBITDA Margin on Hotel Bookings: We currently forecast EBITDA Margin from Hotel Bookings to remain at around 23% throughout our forecast period.
+There would be around 30% upside to the Trefis price estimate if the margins were to increase to around 30% over our forecast period.

 Egencia Corporate Travel Services

-- EBITDA Margin on Egencia Corporate Travel Services: We currently forecast EBITDA Margin for Expedia's Egencia Corporate Travel Services to increase from 14.3% in 2012 to close to 15% by 2020.
-There would be a marginal downside to the Trefis price estimate if the EBITDA Margins were to decline to the historical levels of close to 14.5% by the end of the forecast period.
+- EBITDA Margin on Egencia Corporate Travel Services: We currently forecast EBITDA Margin for Expedia's Egencia Corporate Travel Services to increase from 17% in 2015 to close to 21% by the end of our forecast period.
+There would be a marginal downside to the Trefis price estimate if the EBITDA Margins were to decline to the historical levels of 15% by the end of our forecast period.

-Expedia (NASDAQ: EXPE) is the largest online travel services provider in the world, in terms of booking volumes.
-It operates online travel portals such as expedia.com, hotels.com and hotwire.com that help connect travelers with travel suppliers such as hotels, airlines, cruises and car rentals companies.
+Expedia (NASDAQ: EXPE) is the second largest online travel service provider in the world, in terms of revenues.
+It operates online travel portals such as expedia.com, hotels.com, and hotwire.com, that help connect travelers with travel suppliers, such as hotels, airlines, cruises, and car rental companies.

 Expedia's corporate travel business, Egencia (egencia.com), provides custom travel products and services to corporate travelers and businesses seeking to optimize travel costs and to improve their employees travel experiences.